coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 ----------

 :gdef:`Proof mode <proof mode>` is used to prove theorems.
-Coq enters proof mode when you begin a proof, such as with the :cmd:`Theorem` command.
+Rocq enters proof mode when you begin a proof, such as with the :cmd:`Theorem` command.
 It exits proof mode when you complete a proof, such as with the :cmd:`Qed` command.
 Tactics, which are available only in proof mode, incrementally transform incomplete proofs to eventually generate a complete proof.

-When you run Coq interactively, such as through CoqIDE, Proof General or coqtop, Coq shows the current proof state (the incomplete proof) as you enter tactics.
-This information isn't shown when you run Coq in batch mode with `coqc`.
+When you run Rocq interactively, such as through CoqIDE, Proof General or coqtop, Rocq shows the current proof state (the incomplete proof) as you enter tactics.
+This information isn't shown when you run Rocq in batch mode with `coqc`.

 Proof State